Like the waters of Great Pond, my approach draws from deep wells of insight:

 - Emotional Intelligence, most notably the work of pioneers Daniel Goleman, Paul Ekman, and Richard DavidsonImportant insights about the central role emotion plays in decision making, well-being, and leadership.
 Increasingly grounded in neuroscience with each passing year.

-- Behavioral Economics and Unconscious BiasHelping us understand that human decision-making is not nearly as rational as we had assumed, the work of Kahneman and Tversky, Greenwald and Banaji demonstrates that we must consciously disrupt unhelpful patterns of thought and behavior.
-We risk unintentionally sabotaging our best efforts if we don't.
+- Behavioral Economics and Unconscious BiasHuman decision-making is not nearly as rational as we assume.
+The work of Kahneman and Tversky, Greenwald and Banaji demonstrates that unless we consciously disrupt unhelpful patterns of thought and behavior, we unintentionally sabotage our best efforts.

 - The Restorative Justice Movement, in particular the work of Ted Wachtel and the International Institute for Restorative Practices (IIRP)Restorative processes repair harm in a manner that meets the needs of those harmed (as well as of the responsible party, their organization, and the wider community).
 I have worked as a consulting trainer for IIRP for over a decade.